mat-ilde0/cdmo_project/README.md

 ## Running the models

+### Run all models on all instances automatically
+From inside a bash in the docker container run the command `python source/run_all.py`

 ### Run a CP model in the container
 1. Open a terminal in the root folder of the project and run the container
 2. Access to a bash inside it